RoshandaNixon/terraform-aws-ec2-webserver/README.md

 - Terraform 1.x
 - AWS account with appropriate permissions
 - AWS CLI configured with AWS Credentials
-- Key Pair to assign to EC2 for connection
+- Key Pair to assign to EC2 for SSH connection

 ## Installation
 1. **Clone the Repository**